 Downloaded content

-As called out earlier, it is important to support offline scenarios.
+As noted earlier, it is important to support offline scenarios.
 This is especially important for media apps.
-For media apps, it is easier to support offline downloads first, then to add streaming ability if you see the demand.
+For media apps, it's easier to support offline downloads first, and then add streaming if you see the demand.

 When designing, make it clear to the user what content is available offline.
 For any long-running immediate or periodic tasks, use WorkManager.
 Defer downloads until the watch is charging and connected to Wi-Fi.